 Capture the core quickly

 Start with one instrument and a vocal — guitar and voice, or keys and voice — recorded to a click or a simple drum loop.
-This is your reference.
+The fastest way to lay this down is to record guitar and vocals at the same time, which gives you a live reference take in minutes.
 The point of a demo is speed, so resist the urge to perfect a single part before the whole song exists.

 Keep your levels sensible while tracking; a quick read of our gain staging guide will stop you clipping or recording too quietly.